Nuosis/FM-AI/src/components/Knowledge/knowledge_system_plan.md

 ### Frontend
 - **KnowledgeList**: List, create, rename, delete Knowledge entities.
 - **KnowledgeDetail**: View sources for a selected Knowledge, upload new sources, delete sources.
 - **SourceUpload**: Handles file upload, docling integration, and vectorization.
+After chunking, source vectors and metadata are uploaded to the data store selected by the user (which may be Supabase, Postgres, LanceDB, etc.), not necessarily Supabase.
+The selected data store is determined by the `store_id` associated with the Knowledge entity. mesh_server is responsible for routing the vector and metadata upload to the correct backend, using `/records` or the appropriate API for the selected data store.
-- **KnowledgeChat**: New chat component for querying a Knowledge (semantic search, RAG verification).
+- **KnowledgeChat**: New chat component for querying a Knowledge (semantic search, RAG verification) via the data_store service `/search` in mesh_server.
 - **DataStoreSelector**: UI for selecting/configuring data store backend when creating Knowledge.

 ### Backend (mesh_server)